7 Signs You’ve Caught Your Partner In A Lie, Even If They Don’t Admit To It

 6. Their Pupils Dilate

+Who knew that your eyes would let someone know when you're brain is doing a workout?
 Your pupils get larger when your brain is working hard, like when you're trying to convince someone of a lie.
-No matter how great of a liar you are, it's hard to imagine anyone who can actually control their pupils.
+This is a pretty good indicator because no matter how great of a liar you are, it's hard to imagine anyone who can actually control their pupils.
+You may be able to play games with your words, you may be able to make (or not make) eye contact, but your actual pupils might tell the real story.

 7. They Include "Honesty" Words

-If phrases like "Trust me", "Honestly", and "Just to be honest" sound like they're trying too hard to convince you, there's a good reason — Pamela Meyer, author of Liespotting: Proven Techniques to Detect Deception, says that can be a sign of lying.
+If phrases like "Trust me", "Honestly", and "Just to be honest..." sound like your partner is trying too hard, you might be right.
+There's a good reason that using rhetoric centering around "honesty" sounds less than honest.
+Pamela Meyer, author of Liespotting: Proven Techniques to Detect Deception, says that these sorts of phrases can actually be a sign of lying.
 "When people use these bolstering statements to emphasize their honesty, there’s a good chance they are hiding something," Meyer writes.
 "There’s no need to add them if you really are telling the truth."

 It's really difficult to admit that your partner is lying to you — especially if they won't do it themselves.
 But it's important to recognize the signs and know when it's happening to you.
 You don't want to be with someone who lies to you — and you definitely don't want to be with someone who lies about lying.
-Luckily, there are some ways to figure this out.
+Luckily, there are some signs that can help you spot when your partner isn't being honest.